paramita-pp/portfolio/README.md

 [Data Source](https://www.kaggle.com/easonlai/sample-insurance-claim-prediction-dataset)<br>
 [Insurance Dataset R Markdown](https://github.com/paramita-pp/portfolio/blob/d8c447d2d6cd3220a352432734f776223f2f2658/MXN501.Rmd): My R markdown analysis<br>
 **Project Description**<br>
 I want to use the dataset to find the characteristics that effect insurance claim of this dataset.
 I found that smoker have strong impact to claim insurance.
 There is no missing value to deal in this file.
-In R Markdown, I develop this for my group project which I am responsible for coding and my groupmate is responsible for report.
+In R Markdown, I develop this for my group project which I am responsible for coding and my groupmate, [Trung](https://github.com/Trung-Nguyen21), is responsible for report.

 ## Simple Linear Regression